Memor-X/code-challenges/powershell/advent-of-code/2023/05-Puzzle2/README.md

 ## --- Approach ---
 data import remains the same

-used Range logic prsented by [schnitzelditzel's javascript solution](https://www.reddit.com/r/adventofcode/comments/18b4b0r/comment/kc4nr60/) while looping in intervals of 100,000 to get collection of Locations to find minimum
+used Range logic presented by [schnitzelditzel's javascript solution](https://www.reddit.com/r/adventofcode/comments/18b4b0r/comment/kc4nr60/) while looping in intervals of 100,000 to get collection of Locations to find minimum

-am not sure if this solution will work for all variations of data. original attempteded solutions is block commented out with hope to get that working one day
+am not sure if this solution will work for all variations of data. original attempted solutions is block commented out with hope to get that working one day